densh/scala-offheap/docs/01_getting_started.md

 This includes scala-offheap's latest snapshot release and current (as of this writing) release of macro paradise.
-Macro paradise is only necessary to expand `@data` and `@enum` annotations and can be omitted if those features are not used.
+Macro paradise is only necessary to expand `@data` and `@variant` annotations and can be omitted if those features are not used.

 Example sbt project with simple setup is
 [available on github](https://github.com/densh/scala-offheap-example).